vegaprotocol/documentation/docs/101/liquidity-provision.md

     ![Commitment ELS](/img/101/liquidity-provision/els.png)

 3. **LP relative liquidity score.** This metric is trickier to calculate in advance, as it is heavily reliant on competition with other LPs.
-It can be estimated in a static fashion with formulae such as those used in this example [visualisation tool](https://github.com/cdummett/vegavis/blob/main/vegavis/tau_scaling/calculator.ipynb), or using the API or the “View As Party” feature in Console to check the active quotes for existing LPs on the market and choose one similar to the anticipated quotes for the new LP for comparison.
+It can be estimated in a static fashion with formulae such as those used in this example [visualisation tool ↗](https://github.com/cdummett/vegavis/blob/main/vegavis/tau_scaling/calculator.ipynb), or using the API or the “View As Party” feature in Console to check the active quotes for existing LPs on the market and choose one similar to the anticipated quotes for the new LP for comparison.
 For the sake of estimation, as it is a relative score, comparison to existing LPs is likely to yield the cleanest answer.
     a.
 The LP liquidity score is non-linear, i.e. quoting incrementally tighter spreads can yield increasingly larger benefits.
     b.
 At time of writing the probability of trading at various price levels on the BTC-USD perp market is illustrated below.
 The tau scaling parameter can be used by network governance to control how quickly the probability of trading drops off with price.
 The current network value is 1.